ArtosSystems/docs-legacy/source/includes/_intro.md

 #### Honest

 Honest is a publicly accessible history of transactions on the Protocol implemented as an API that allows any service to look up information.
-Each time a transaction is made, Honest reads any Solidity logs emitted to compile a complete and queryable history of data written to the blockchain.
+Each time a transaction is made, Honest reads any Solidity logs emitted to compile a complete and queryable history of data written to the blockchain via the Protocol.
+The nature of an open blockchain means that data is available to everyone and immutable, but our read service Honest makes this data more accessible than a direct read query to Ethereum.

 #### Modest

-Modest is our scaling solution for the blockchain, but firstly for the Aventus Protocol itself.
-It utilises Merkle trees to allow much quicker, concurrent processing of objects to the blockchain.
+Because the Ethereum blockchain has some issues with scaling we've built our own Merkle Tree based solution named Modest for use with the Protocol.
+It allows for large quantities of ticket data to be sent to the blockchain en masse in the form of Merkle Roots.

 <aside class="notice">In the future we will add a specification for Modest here, and also a deeper explanation of how it works and how you can roll your own solution.</aside>